unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 FFA Drugs (ex)

-**How We Do It (Mission Statement):** To increase patients accessibility to pharmaceutical drugs by provide quality products at the most affordable price.
+**How We Do It (Mission Statement):** To increase patients accessibility to pharmaceutical drugs by providing quality products at affordable prices.

 ![Picture of pharmacy mission statement](/assets/images/pharmacy-mission-statement-2.jpg)